-Green Bay National Wildlife Refuge consists of Hog Island, Plum Island and Pilot Island.
+Green Bay National Wildlife Refuge consists of Hog Island, Plum Island, Pilot Island St. Martin Island, and Rocky Island.
 The islands are located in Lake Michigan, near Washington Island, off the tip of Wisconsin's Door County Peninsula.

 Plum Island will be open during daylight hours Memorial Day weekend through Labor Day weekend (May 23-September 7, 2015) for hiking, wildlife observation, and nature photography on designated trails and beach areas only.